dilettacal/nmt_seq2seq/README.md

 Extract the file in a directory, e.g. "data" (default: "data/raw/europarl/de") and run `preprocess.py`, passing the arguments as described in the python script.

+TED TALKS:

 The model also runs with the Torchtext IWSLT corpus.
 Just pass `--corpus ""` as an argument.
-The IWSLT files are not tokenized, but used as they are.
-Torchtext will only split words based on white spaces.
+These files are only split based on the sequence word boundaries.

 Example:
 ```bash